-The game is freeware and is available for download here
+The game is freeware and is available for download here.

 As you might expect from the title of the game, Fortress mode is the main focus of play in Dwarf Fortress.
 In this mode you are tasked with the founding of a new dwarven outpost.
 You're able to pick the location of your fort, the skills of the seven dwarves you embark with, as well as the items and livestock you choose to bring with you.
 Your choice of location largely determines what type of fort you end up making in addition to how challenging it may be.
-Embarking near a haunted ocean, for example, gives you access to unique beachfront property, though you must first fight off the zombie and skeletal fish that can walk on land.
+Embarking near a haunted ocean, for example, gives you access to unique beachfront property, though you must first fight off the zombie and skeletal fish that walk upon the land.

 The dwarves are the most important part of Fortress mode, serving as your workforce, military, and populace.
 Each dwarf is unique and comes to your fort with their own name, profession, and family.
-Dwarves also have their own likes and dislikes, preferences for food or pets, and even have thoughts of their own.
+Dwarves also have their own likes and dislikes, preferences for food or pets, and even internal thoughts of their own.
 These thoughts, such as "Admired a finely made bed recently" or "Was forced to sleep on the ground recently" serve as positive/negative modifiers to a dwarf's mood; too much negative, and a dwarf will throw a tantrum, taking out his anger on furniture and creatures.
 Strained dwarves push to their limits will eventually go insane, resulting in their own suicide or the murder of others.

 Experienced players tend to work on what are called "megaprojects".
 These are projects of the most grand scale, usually involving many in-game years of commitment.
 Examples include giant pyramids, chasm-spanning bridges, towering statues carved out of the mountainside, and many more.
 Some players also prefer to focus their megaproject ideas on death traps, with more than one fortress developing a huge magma reservoir that is able to spill out into the countryside at the flick of a lever.